alyalabs/alya-forms/README.md

 ### How does it work

-In Alya Forms, your input data is stored in an `FormAttribute`.
+In Alya Forms, your input data is stored in an `Attribute`.
 The attribute consists of an object with two properties, `display` and `value`, as shown below:

 ```typescript
 { display: 'Carlos Eduardo', value: '507f1f77bcf86cd799439011' }